AI Models

 • Gemma is the open source smaller model from Google also in several sizes

-BROWSER EXTENSIONS: One way to become more familiar with how AI works is to add an AI extension to your browser.
+BROWSER EXTENSIONS: Google now has its Gemini AI built into its browser but there new browsers (like Dia and Comet from Perplexity) with more to come that will transform searching, research and shopping.
+You can also add an AI extension to your browser.
 If you use Chrome, some good free extensions are Perplexity AI, in the Chrome store hereSciSpace (which does everything SCiSpace above does, but in your browser), Merlin AIBing, or Clipy AI: now every time you do a Google search, you will also get an AI response.

 You can find a complete list of AI products (tracked by Ithaka S+R) here